 The fee for these classes is paid in full prior to the start of the class.
 There are no refunds for missed sessions.

 Put your name in a slot for that session.
 The number of slots equals the number of working spots available for this class.
 (Yes, you may register for more than one weekly session at a time).
+If you are unable to attend a session, please remove your name from the Ring Calendar for that week.

+The fee is $10/session.
+Pay weekly.
 Please do NOT pay in cash.
-Make checks out to CATS.
-Leave your check in the CATS locker where it will be picked up by Heidi Konesko, our CATS Treasurer OR mail it to: CATS, c/o Monadnock Humane Society, 101 West Swanzey Road, Swanzey, NH 03446.
+Make checks out to CATS; indicate on the check the date/name of class.
+Leave your check in the CATS locker where it will be picked up by Gretchen Gordon, our CATS Treasurer OR mail it to: CATS, c/o Monadnock Humane Society, 101 West Swanzey Road, Swanzey, NH 03446.

-8. How much are class fees?
+7. How much are class fees?

-9. What happens to the money collected from class fees?
+8. What happens to the money collected from class fees?

 Trainings are generally free.
 Income from class fees is split 50/50 between the instructor and CATS.
 The 50% that goes to CATS is used to help fund the things we need to keep the Club going – for example, buying new agility equipment, monthly MHS rental, repairs, grass seed and fertilizer, TP for the Porta-Potty, fencing and tarps, batteries for the microphone, erasable markers for the white board, tie-downs for the tent, etc.

-10. Who should I contact if I have questions?
+9. Whom should I contact if I have questions?

-If you are having problems with registration or have general training/class questions – contact Ann Driscoll ann.driscoll@comcast.net.
+- If you are having problems with registration or have general training/class questions – contact Ann Driscoll ann.driscoll@comcast.net.
 Issues with MHS class registrations should be directed to: training@humanecommunity.org 603-352-9011 X206